 Key Holder, April 20XX – Present

-- Organized over one dozen promotional events before and during opening of boutique, contributing to success of opening week, which saw revenue exceed projections by 18%.
+- Organized more than one dozen promotional events before and during the opening of boutique, contributing to the success of opening week, which saw revenue exceed projections by 18 percent.

 - Implemented and integrated new register functions.